MatthewCallis/eludevisibility.org/_posts/2016-09-28-daffy-duck-the-marvin-missions-usa-sample.md

 __[Daffy Duck - The Marvin Missions](http://superfamicom.org/info/daffy-duck-the-marvin-missions)__

 An NTSC Sample version of Daffy Duck, but I couldn't find any differences other than offset byte comparing the ROM and many sections being different.
-See also: [SNESCentral Entry](http://www.snescentral.com/article.php?id=0300),
+The internal title has a underscore in it rather than a space.
+See also: [SNESCentral Entry](http://www.snescentral.com/article.php?id=0300).

 _Screenshots_